 -C

 flag enables SSH compression, which can speed up transfers of text files and uncompressed data.
 Less effective for already-compressed files like ZIP archives or JPEGs.
+For transferring entire directories efficiently, consider creating a tar.gz archive on the server first and downloading the single file rather than transferring thousands of files individually.

-SFTP on Windows
+SFTP on Windows#

 Windows 10 and 11 include a built-in OpenSSH client, so the command line SFTP commands above work in PowerShell and Command Prompt without installing anything.